 Cape Coral Parkway is the common linking element and the front door of the South Cape.
 It provides the first impression of South Cape and supports the strongest collection of active uses.
 Streetscape improvements implemented in 1990s-which included sidewalk pavers, lighting, street furniture, and landscaping, as well as the removal of many curbside parking areas-provide an impression of a place that is clean, safe, and well-cared for.
 Relative to other similar corridors in CRA's throughout the state, the Parkway is an asset for the South Cape.
-Its primary issue is that it remains a place designed for cars, not people.
+Its primary issue is that it remains a place designed for cars, repared By: City of Cape Core DCD Planning Staff not people.
 Although the relatively recent improvements provided a better visual environment, the space dedicated to pedestrians versus the space dedicated to cars remains out of balance and the overall "walkability" is poor.